 Piazza Campo de’ Fiori

-Once a flower meadow, Piazza Campo de’ Fiori was built in 1456 by Pope Callistus III and quickly became a vital and prosperous centre of Rome.
+Once a flower meadow, Piazza Campo de’ Fiori was built in 1456 by Pope Callistus III and quickly became Rome’s vital and prosperous center.
 It was also where Italian philosopher Giordano Bruno was burnt at the stake in 1600 for heresy.
-A hooded monument created by Ettore Ferrari in 1889 in his honour stands in the square.
+In his honor, a hooded monument created by Ettore Ferrari in 1889 stands in the square.

-Today, the medieval square is a popular gathering space any time of day.
-During the day, a lively market brimming with flowers and local produce make it an excellent spot for a morning coffee and a little people watching.
+Today, the medieval square is a popular gathering space at any time of day.
+During the day, a lively market brimming with flowers and local produce makes it an excellent spot for a coffee and a little people-watching.
 At night, the square comes alive again with bars and restaurants.

 Piazza Navona

 One of the most famous and beautiful squares in Rome.
-Piazza Navona, built on the site of an ancient Roman stadium features three magnificent fountains, the most impressive, the Central Fountain of the Four Rivers featuring an Egyptian obelisk.
+Piazza Navona, built on an ancient Roman stadium site, features three magnificent fountains, the most impressive, the Central Fountain of the Four Rivers, featuring an Egyptian obelisk.

-True to its origins as an entertainment space for sporting events and festivals; the square still attracts a lively crowd of hawkers, street artists and performers, and of course, tourists.
+True to its origins as an entertainment space for sporting events and festivals, the square still attracts a lively crowd of hawkers, street artists and performers, and tourists.

 The Pantheon

 A quick 5-minute walk from Piazza Navona is one of Rome’s best-preserved monuments.
-Over 2,000 years old, The Pantheon, originally a Roman temple to all gods, then a Roman church has the largest unsupported and unreinforced concrete dome in the world.
+Over 2,000 years old, The Pantheon, originally a Roman temple to all gods and then a Roman church, has the world’s largest unsupported and unreinforced concrete dome.

 The Pantheon Opening Hours